VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

 Common topologies used in L3VPN.

 #### Any to Any
-Sites can forward traffic directly among each other in a VPN.
+Sites can forward traffic directly to each other in a VPN.
 Communication is restricted to a particular VPN so it is not possible to communicate with sites on different VPNs.

 ![Any to Any topology example](topo_any-to-any.png)